adriandlam/adriandlamcom/README.md

 # adriandlamcom

-Personal website of Adrian Lam, built with modern web technologies and open-sourced for the community.
+Personal website of Adrian Lam, built with Next.js and deployed on Vercel.

 ## Overview